tewarid/rhio-LIS2HH12/Readme.md

 + Operating Modes: With this functions you configure generic options of the sensor like frequency, bandwidth, low pass filter, software reset, debug, axis, etc.

-+ Modes Reading Acceleration Data: You can read the differents modes of data.
++ Reading Acceleration Data Modes : You can read the differents modes of data.
   * Without convert, this is very helpful if you want to set the high pass filter.
   *  You can read in g or mg unit.
 You can read each one with three differents functions.